PhurinutR/twitter-sentiment-analysis/model2/README.md

 ## Prerequisite

 1. Make sure to install all necessary libraries by following the **"Getting Started"** guide in the repo home page.
-2. Pre-process the training data first, by running
+2. Pre-process the training data first
+3. run python -m spacy download en_core_web_sm and python -m spacy download en_core_web_trf at the env
 ## Usage

 - Train and save model data to `run_dir`: